Kasey LynchJanuary 24, 2023

 What is Internal Mobility and Why is it Important?

-Internal mobility is an important element of any employee experience.
-And when the right technology supports it, internal mobility programs can remove any confusion around professional growth, highlighting potential career paths for each and every individual.
+When supported by the right technology, internal mobility programs can remove any confusion around professional growth, highlighting potential career paths for each and every individual.
 This improved visibility helps employees:

 Sounds amazing right?
 But now you might be thinking, what is internal mobility and why is it important?
 Keep reading to find out.